zhandos717/doc/en/components/action-button.md

             url: 'https://moonshine-laravel.com',
         )
             ->inOffCanvas(
-                title: fn() => 'Off canvas title',
+                title: fn() => 'Offcanvas Title',
                 content: fn() => 'Content',
                 name: false,
                 builder: fn(OffCanvas $offCanvas, ActionButton $ctx) => $offCanvas->left()
-                // optionally - need to ensure components are available for search in the system, since content is just HTML
+                // optionally - necessary for components to be available for searching in the system, as content is just HTML
                 components: []
             )
     ];